 Please Note: Applications must be submitted via the electronic application form above.
 If you do not have access to the internet, please use a computer at your high school, a public library, or at the FCC Learning Commons.

 Deadline: Applications are accepted at any point prior to the start of the fall semester.
-For best consideration, applications are due by April 5th for the following fall semester.
+For best consideration, applications are due by August 10th, program space pending, for the following fall semester.

 Program Information & Expectations

 Once accepted into the program, students may participate for up to two years as long as they continue to meet the following expectations and requirements:

 - Students must be full time (at least 12 credits per semester and 30 credits per academic year)